PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - `UBOOT_ENTRYPOINT = "0xabcdefab"`.
 This symbol specifies the U-Boot entry point called by OP-TEE, for example.
 - `UBOOT_DTB_LOADADDRESS = "0xabcdefab"`.
 This symbol specifies the memory address where the U-Boot DTB is loaded into memory.
 - `UBOOT_SIGN_ENABLE = "1"`.
 This symbol enables FIT image signing of subcomponents by `u-boot-mkimage`.
-- `WKS_FILE = "${MACHINE}.wks"`.
-This symbol specifies the WIC kickstart file defining the target partition layout.
-   See "Creating Partitioned Images Using Wic" in [Yocto Mega Manual][yocto-mega-manual-latest] and [Section 2.4](../develop-mbl/2-0-system-architecture.html#2-4-flash-partition-layout) for more details.
+- `MBL_WKS_BOOTLOADERxxx = "xxx"`.
+These symbols are used to set the offsets, sizes and filenames of bootloaders used in `mbl.wks.in`.
+See `meta-mbl/meta-mbl-distro/classes/mbl-partitions.bbclass` for details.

 [Section 2.3 Partitioning software components into FIP/FIT image](../develop-mbl/2-0-system-architecture.html#2-3-partitioning-software-components-into-fip-fit-images) specifies that the Linux kernel image is packaged into a FIT image so the kernel FIT image can be written to a [dedicated partition](../develop-mbl/2-0-system-architecture.html#2-4-flash-partition-layout) and independently updated.
 FIT image generation is achieved using the `linux*`, `kernel.bbclass`, `mbl-fitimage.bbclass` and `kernel-fitimage.bbclass` entities shown in [Figure 4.0](../develop-mbl/4-0-bsp-recipe-relationships.html), and by setting the symbols `KERNEL_CLASSES` and `KERNEL_IMAGETYPE`.
 See [Section 7.3](../develop-mbl/7-0-linux.html#7-3-kernel-bbclass-openembedded-core-support) and [Section 7.4](../develop-mbl/7-0-linux.html#7-4-kernel-fitimage-bbclass-and-mbl-fitimage-bbclass) for more details.